 in median prices is smaller than the growth rate in

+average prices.
 For the 1980-2004 sample period, average prices

 rose by 7% per year, while median prices rose by